Tangiwai disaster: Bridge collapse

-On 24 December 1953, the 3 p.m. express train from Wellington to Auckland consisted of a K^{A} class steam locomotive hauling 11 carriages: five second-class, four first-class, a Guard's van and a postal van.
+On 24 December 1953, the 3 p.m. express train from Wellington to Auckland consisted of a K^{A} class steam locomotive hauling 11 carriages: five second-class carriages, four first-class carriages, a Guard's van and a postal van.
 With 285 passengers and crew, the train was stated by a witness—the station agent at Tangiwai railway station—to have passed through right on time at 10:20 pm at about 40 mph.
 The specified maximum track speed between Hīhītahi (to the south of Tangiwai) and Ohakune (to the north) at the time was 50 mph.
-There was no evidence presented to the board of inquiry regarding any calculations made or indications of the speed of the locomotive either as it approached the incident site or at the time of the incident.
+There was no evidence presented to the board of inquiry regarding any calculations made or indications of the speed of the steam locomotive either as it approached the incident site or at the same time of the incident.